LIFESTYLE

 3.TRY MEDITATION.
 Science suggests that meditation can reduce symptoms of stress.14 To get started, download one of the many mindfulness apps and podcasts that have launched in recent years.
 Yoga, a form of moving meditation, is a proven stress reliever, too.15

 5.UNPLUG (AT LEAST A LITTLE).
 Constant use of technology has been associated with higher stress levels.17 You can take small steps to curb your addiction by creating tech-free zones and times: forbidding phones from the dinner table, for instance, or avoiding technology for an hour before bed.
+If you’re looking to embrace the present and focus on mindfulness to the fullest extent, try a wellness resort with programs and treatments.
+Reserved Living & Giving members have access to discounts and perks Miraval Berkshires Resort & Spa as well as Canyon Ranch Resorts.

 6.SPEND TIME WITH FRIENDS AND FAMILY.
-Make it a point to enjoy the people in your life who aren't a source of anxiety.
-(Laughing helps, too.18) Bond over one of the activities above — a hike, some yoga — for an experience that's all but guaranteed to put you in a state of bliss.
+Make it a point to enjoy the people in your life who aren't a source of anxiety (laughing helps, too).18 Bond over one of the activities above—a hike, some yoga—for an experience that's all but guaranteed to put you in a state of bliss.

 So, take a deep breath, go for a walk or call a friend.
 And then maybe eat a piece of chocolate.
 Your health, after all, depends on it.